clinics

 Dr. Lise Leveille

-Dr. Lise Leveille completed her medical school training and orthopaedic residency at the University of British Columbia.
-She then completed her pediatric orthopaedic fellowship at the Texas Scottish Rite Hospital in Dallas before joining BC Children's Hospital in 2015 as a staff pediatric orthopaedic surgeon.
+Dr. Lise Leveille completed her medical school training and orthopedic residency at the University of British Columbia.
+She then completed her pediatric orthopedic fellowship at the Texas Scottish Rite Hospital in Dallas before joining BC Children's Hospital in 2015 as a staff pediatric orthopedic surgeon.
 She currently acts as the Medical Director of the Shriners Gait Lab at the Sunny Hill Health Centre for Children.
 Her clinical and research interests include athletic knee injuries, gait abnormalities and cerebral palsy.

 Dr. Andrea Simmonds